raadlak/raadlak.github.io/TimeSeries.md

-###  6. <a name='f.-handling-missing-data'></a>F. Handling Missing Data
+### F. Handling Missing Data

 Missing data and outliers are two common problems that need to be dealt with during data cleaning and preparation. <br>
 Time series data is no different, and before plugging the data into any analysis or modeling workflow, you must investigate the data first.<br>We will explore techniques to handle missing data through imputation and interpolation.

-Steps to be followed for handling missing data: ingest the data into a DataFrame, dentify missing data, impute missing data, evaluate it against the original data and finally, visualize nd compare the different imputation techniques
+Steps to be followed for handling missing data: ingest the data into a DataFrame, **identify missing data, impute missing data, evaluate it against the original data**, and finally, visualize **and compare the different imputation techniques**.